vega/voyager/README.md

 Using npm or yarn?
 Add the following to your package.json then run `npm install datavoyager` or `yarn add datavoyager`.

+If you want to use the latest development version, you may want to clone and [link](https://docs.npmjs.com/cli/link) Voyager.

 ### Example Use

 Instantiation